 Noise by Part of North Weeki Wachee

 Average noise levels for North Weeki Wachee residents, grouped by direction from the center of North Weeki Wachee.
-Southern North Weeki Wachee carries the highest population-weighted average; Western North Weeki Wachee carries the lowest.
-Just 12% of residents in Western North Weeki Wachee live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Southern North Weeki Wachee.
+The highest population-weighted average is in northeastern North Weeki Wachee; the lowest is in western North Weeki Wachee, where just 3% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Eastern North Weeki Wachee